 The purpose of the complaints procedure is to:

-As soon as the applicant discovered or should reasonably have discovered possible grounds for Taylor Wessing’s liability, it will be bound to communicate in writing and properly substantiated by evidence of such claim on Taylor Wessing to Taylor Wessing without delay though in any case within one month, on pain of forfeiture of its claims.
+As soon as the applicant discovered or should reasonably have discovered possible grounds for Taylor Wessing’s liability, it will be bound to communicate in writing and properly substantiated by evidence of such claim on Taylor Wessing to Taylor Wessing without delay though in any case within three months, on pain of forfeiture of its claims.